Rent safe and private dog parks hosted by locals

 The positive punishment quadrant of operant conditioning is where you add something to decrease a behavior.

 It’s important to remember that if we aren’t thoughtful, even things we want to be reinforcing can inadvertently be punishing!
 A great example of this is a dog who doesn’t enjoy being patted directly on top of the head.
-An owner might think they’re rewarding their pet for coming when called when they pet them between the ears — but the dog might actually dislike the sensation and decrease their behavior moving forward.
+A doting pet parent might think they’re rewarding their pet for coming when called when they pet them between the ears—but the dog might actually dislike the sensation and decrease their behavior moving forward.

 Classical conditioning

 Pretty much everyone has heard of Pavlov’s dogs.
-The scientist taught his dogs to salivate at the sound of a bell that always predicted food — although technically, “taught” isn’t quite the right word.
+The scientist taught his dogs to salivate at the sound of a bell that always predicted food.
+But technically, “taught” isn’t quite the right word.

 While operant conditioning deals with behavior (things your dog is aware of and actively chooses to do) classical conditioning deals with reflexes and emotions (things your dog can’t control).
 Pavlov’s dogs didn’t drool on purpose.
-They had just come to associate the sound of a bell with the arrival of food — their bodies essentially began to treat the unrelated stimulus (the bell) as a biologically relevant one (food) and have the same response to it.
+They had just come to associate the sound of a bell with the arrival of food.
+Their bodies began to treat the unrelated stimulus (the bell) as a biologically relevant one (food) and have the same response to it.

 a middle aged golden retriever looks happily at the camera